Editors' Choice: Best Side-by-Side

 The Joovy Scooter X2

 walks away with a Best Value award thanks to a great combination of higher score and lower price.
-This stroller is a user friendly product that draws you in with bright colors, fun features, and functionality in a way you didn't think possible for a product with a price this low.
-The Scooter is a nice quality product good for multiples or older twins, as it does not accept any
+This stroller is a user-friendly product that draws you in with bright colors, fun features, and functionality in a way you didn't think possible for a product with a price this low.
+The Scooter is a quality product suitable for multiple ages or older twins, as it does not accept any

 infant car seats.
 This side-by-side design with inset front wheels helps it negotiate corners and narrow doorways with ease.
-The large shared canopy, inside mesh stow pockets, giant storage bin and dual pockets hanging off the back provide all day comfort and convenience.
-The Scooter has nice reclining seats with adjustable leg rests, all-wheel suspension, belly bar, and easy to use brakes.
-Given its overall value and plethora of features, it's easy to see why it earned a Best Value award.
+The large shared canopy, inside mesh stow pockets, giant storage bin and dual pockets hanging off the back provide all-day comfort and convenience.
+The Scooter has deep reclining seats with adjustable leg rests, all-wheel suspension, belly bar, and easy to use brakes.
+Given its overall value and plethora of features, it's easy to see why testers liked the Joovy Scooter.

 Read full review: Joovy Scooter X2